awsdocs/aws-proton-administrator-guide/doc_source/ag-schema.md

   ```
 + ***Customer managed* environment templates**

-  In the following example, the schema only includes a list of outputs that replicate the outputs from the infrastructure template that you used to provision your *customer managed* infrastructure\.
+  In the following example, the schema only includes a list of outputs that replicate the outputs from the IaC that you used to provision your *customer managed* infrastructure\.
 You need to define output value types as *strings only* \(*not* lists, arrays or other types\)\.
 For example, the next code snippet shows the outputs section of an external AWS CloudFormation template\.
 This is from the template shown in [Example 1](ag-infrastructure-tmp-files.md#ag-env-cfn-example)\.
 It can be used to create external *customer managed* infrastructure for an AWS Proton Fargate service created from [Example 4](ag-infrastructure-tmp-files.md#ag-proton-svc-cfn-example)\.
 **Important**
 As an administrator, you must ensure that your provisioned and managed infrastructure and all output parameters are compatible with the associated *customer managed* environment templates\.
 AWS Proton can't account for changes on your behalf because these changes aren't visible to AWS Proton\.
 Inconsistencies result in failures\.

-  Example CloudFormation infrastructure template file outputs for a *customer managed* environment template:
+  Example CloudFormation IaC file outputs for a *customer managed* environment template:

   ```
   // Cloudformation Template Outputs